Kharauzov/NiceDemo/README.md

 - *Stability* ✊    - Coordinator for routing + improved MVP for scenes.
 - *Transparency* 👓 - No third-party frameworks and Pods.
 - *Reuse* 🤹‍       - UI is implemented programmatically too.
 No Storyboard or Xibs.
-- *Testable* 🔒     - Not fully yet, but all main parts of code are covered by Unit Tests already.
+- *Testable* 🔒     - All main parts of code are covered by Unit Tests.

 ## Overview
 This project was built for demonstration purpose using iOS best practices.
 It doesn't have or provide any commercial usage.